jweatherby/jweatherby.dev/src/fixtures/posts-md/9-engineering-goals.md

 _“Make it align with Product priorities” - No, the goals will be a balance of product priorities and engineering priorities._

 The mandate to grow is usually driven by the commercial or product teams from directions on-high.
-However, in engineering it can be difficult to align priorities with that growth mandate.
+However, in engineering it can be difficult to align that to what's important to engineering.
 Engineering priorities don’t often directly relate to revenue generating activities, and are usually concerned with:

 - Poor developer experience (DX)
 - Tech debt